How to Release Your Album Successfully (Even If You Don't Have a Record Label)

 In order for people to hear your music and increase the chances your album or EP release will be a success, you need to create a solid plan before you release the record.

-1. Do NOT release the record the same day you receive your masters back or your CDs arrive on your doorstep.
+1. Do NOT release the record the same day you receive your masters back.

 This is the #1 mistake we see bands make.
 You’ve spent months, if not years, on your album and you just want people to hear it.
 I get it.
 However, as counterintuitive as it may seem, you greatly reduce the amount of people hearing your music by releasing it right away.